 First Time?
 Depending on their temperament, you may want to consider introducing your dog to kennels.
 It’s sad to see a dog, no matter how much they are loved, put in kennels for the first time for say 2 weeks.
 It’s one hell of a shock for even the boldest Labrador.
 So what can you do to help to make sure their stay in kennels is a positive one?

-Consider booking your dog in for what I call a day stay, just one day without staying over night.
+Consider booking your dog in for what I call a day stay, just one day without staying overnight.
 Feed them at home and bring their bed and toys to the kennels.
-Offer to call the kennels at lunch time to find out how your pooch is doing.
-It gives you the opportunity to go and fetch them if its really bad (not unknown)!
+Offer to call the kennels at lunchtime to find out how your pooch is doing.
+It gives you the opportunity to go and fetch them if it is really bad (not unknown)!

 Then book your dog in for a weekend, again take all their home comforts and their own food.
 Drop off Saturday morning and collect Sunday afternoon.

 I have always said that you will get a full and honest report of how your dog got on.
 If he tried to bite me or show any kind of aggression then I will tell you, but ultimately we’re aiming for ‘nothing to report’.

 Make sure that your dog/s have been walked before you check them in.
 There is nothing worse than a dirty kennel for the kennel worker and the dogs if the first thing they want to do is relieve themselves, but also they may need to but don’t want to because all of a sudden they are in a strange place.
 So that makes possible health implications.

 Get Your Vaccination Cards Ready well in advance.
 A good kennel should have checked them at the time of booking, ask for them to be presented at check-in and stay with the dogs while they are in the kennel.
 Check your kennels rules, if it’s not on the website, then call them.
 If they are strict or there is something wrong with the vaccinations, your holiday is potentially ruined if the vaccines are not quite right.